ecastrom/cv/cv.md

 # Edgar Orlando Castro Méndez
 E-mail: ecastrom@gmu.edu
-Inter-Disciplinary Center for Economic Science, George Mason University 3434 Washington Blvd
+Economics, George Mason University Korea
-Arlington, VA 22201
-United States
+119-4 Songdomunhwa-ro, Yeonsu-gu
+Incheon 21985
+South Korea
+Phone: +82 (010) 9878-8662
 Phone: +1 (202) 938-6656

 ---

 ## SUMMARY

-- Ph.D. candidate in Economics from George Mason University with a robust foundation in Applied Microeconomics, Experimental Economics, and Public Economics.
-Edgar possesses over 5 years of professional experience with the Inter-American Development Bank, complemented by academia roles at George Mason and Universidad de los Andes.
+- Currently working as a Postdoc Fellow and Term Assistant Professor at George Mason University Korea.
+He received his Ph.D. in Economics from George Mason University, with a focus on Applied Microeconomics, Experimental Economics, and Public Economics.
+Edgar has more than ten years of professional and academic experience, having worked at the Inter-American Development Bank and taught at George Mason University and the Universidad de los Andes.
+He has an established track record of research, teaching, and consulting.

 ## METHODS